Their Own Systems Went Down. Then They Admitted Everything

 "[The NHS Wales App has] been mired in delay, non-delivery."

-— Nick Wood, Deputy Chief Executive, NHS Wales, DHCW Public Accountability Meeting, January 2026
+— Nick Wood, Deputy Chief Executive, NHS Wales, DHCW Public Accountability Meeting, 29 January 2026

 "People are clearly not adopting it, because it's not there for what they want it to be there for."

-— Nick Wood, Deputy Chief Executive, NHS Wales, DHCW Public Accountability Meeting, January 2026
+— Nick Wood, Deputy Chief Executive, NHS Wales, DHCW Public Accountability Meeting, 29 January 2026

 "I think it's really hard to put a time point on when we'll hit that critical mass."

-— Sam Hall, Director, DHCW Public Accountability Meeting, January 2026
+— Sam Hall, Director, DHCW Public Accountability Meeting, 29 January 2026

 "I'm not getting a great deal of confidence that we know what the critical path is for the app."

-— Jeremy Miles, Cabinet Secretary for Health and Social Care, DHCW Public Accountability Meeting, January 2026
+— Jeremy Miles, Cabinet Secretary for Health and Social Care, DHCW Public Accountability Meeting, 29 January 2026

 "I think that's a bit of a gap at the moment."

-— Helen Thomas, CEO, DHCW Public Accountability Meeting, January 2026
+— Helen Thomas, CEO, DHCW Public Accountability Meeting, 29 January 2026

-And the figure that was not discussed at adequate length: 653,000 people are currently on NHS Wales waiting lists.
-They are excluded from the App's data.
-The people with the most urgent need for visibility into their care — those waiting for treatment — cannot use the App for that purpose.
-The App's claimed user numbers exist in a context where the most pressing use case remains unserved.
+A gap.
+In the critical path.
+For the flagship citizen-facing product.
+After years of development.
+And 653,000 people on NHS Wales waiting lists are excluded from the App's data.
+The people with the most urgent need for visibility into their care cannot use the App for that purpose.

-A Welsh Government official at the meeting stated plainly:
+A Welsh Government official stated plainly:

 "That's obviously unsustainable.
 So, what's the organisation going to do to address that?"

-— Welsh Government official, DHCW Public Accountability Meeting, January 2026
+— Welsh Government official, DHCW Public Accountability Meeting, 29 January 2026

 The CEO's response: